minicomp/ed/documentation.md

 $ ruby -v
 ~~~

-If the answer is 3.2.2, you are ready to install the software you will need to run Ed: Jekyll (a static site generator), bundler (a tool to install ruby software) and a few others that bundler will install for you.
+If the answer is 3.2.2, you are ready to install the software you will need to run Ed, including Jekyll (the static site generator that uses the Ed theme).
+Bundler will do this for you, and along with a couple of other little things that Ed will need to run.
 Make sure you navigate to your Ed project folder before doing these final steps:

 ~~~ Bash
 $ gem install bundler